 What is your cancellation policy?

 Any Wine County Star Party event cancelled due to weather is fully refundable.
-If you cancel at least 24 hours before 6:00pm on the day of your reservation, your payment will be fully refunded.
-A reservation cancelled with less than 24 hours before 6:00pm on the day of the Star Party is not refundable.
+If you cancel by noon the day before the day of your reservation, your payment will be fully refunded.
+A reservation cancelled after noon the day before your reservation is not refundable.
 See our Terms and Conditions.

 What if the weather turns bad?